 Cabinet refinishing and painting was one of the most popular home improvement trends we noticed in 2021.
 Many of the homes in New England have cabinets with so much character that are in great shape, but they just need a bit of fixing up.
-When considering painting your cabinets versus replacing them, one major question you should ask is “How long will my painted cabinets last?”
+Cabinet painting is a cost-effective way to give your kitchen a quick makeover.
+When considering painting your cabinets versus replacing them, you’re probably wondering, does painting kitchen cabinets last?
+We broke it down for you:

-With proper care for your cabinets, you can expect them to last 8-10 years.
+With proper care of professionally painted kitchen cabinets, you can expect your newly painted cabinets to last 8-10 years.
 However, there are a few things that can drastically shorten this timeframe, leaving you needing them repainted 3-4 years later.

 Your kitchen is a high-traffic area, so naturally over time, your cabinets will show signs of wear whether they’re re-painted, or brand-new.
 The cabinet faces you use most frequently around the trash, stove, and sink will usually show sooner than others.
 This is the same for bathroom vanities or built-ins at your home – the drawers and doors that get the most use will start to show signs first.
 That said, if the cabinets are painted correctly and well maintained, you shouldn’t notice this for many years.

 Before painting cabinets, the surfaces must be well prepared.
 If cabinets are painted without preparing the surfaces, the paint will not last, and you’ll end up needing touch-ups shortly after.
 All cabinet faces and boxes need proper sanding, patching, cleaning, and priming to avoid compromising the final result.
 One major step that many painters miss, is using grain filler when painting wood cabinets.
 This extra step is the difference between seeing wood grains poking through the paint, and having a nice clean finish that looks brand new.